All posts

 How long does it take to automate invoice reminders?

 About an hour if you already use an invoicing platform like QuickBooks, FreshBooks, or Stripe.
 Most of the work is writing the reminder templates and setting the timing.
-Once configured, the system runs on its own indefinitely.
+Once configured, the system runs on its own indefinitely with no ongoing maintenance required.

 Will automated reminders annoy my clients?

 No. Professional, well-timed reminders are expected in business.
 Most clients appreciate the nudge because they genuinely forgot.
 The key is escalating tone gradually.
-A friendly "your invoice is due next week" on Day 7 feels very different from a collections notice, and both have their place in the sequence.
+A friendly "your invoice is due next week" on Day 7 feels very different from a final notice on Day 45.
+The Chaser 2022 Late Payments Report found that businesses following up on 90% or more of invoices each month were most likely to be paid within one week of the due date (Chaser, 2022, Late Payments Report).

 What if I only send a few invoices per month?